-How a DAMS Upgrade is Streamlining Workflows at the Museum of Fine Arts, Houston
+How a New DAMS Software Upgrade Is Helping to Streamline Workflows at the Museum of Fine Arts, Houston

 Proposed Legacy System

 The database team set out in search of a new system, “We reviewed many DAMS, and we decided to move forward with Media Studio.”
-TMS Media Studio shares one database with TMS, together with all programs available in the TMS Suite.
+TMS Media Studio is a DAMS software that shares one database with TMS, together with all programs available in the TMS Suite.

 “Media Studio was TMS!
 There is no need for a complicated separate integration protocol because all of the data entered into Media Studio is entered directly into TMS.
 This fulfills the spirit of our IMLS grant, and frees us from ongoing integration maintenance,” explains Marty.